 Imeglimin's Phase 2b Study Design

-Poxel anticipates that it will begin the Phase 3 program for Imeglimin in Japan during the fourth quarter of 2017.
-The planned Phase 3 program includes three pivotal studies and non-pivotal studies that are designed for the marketing and commercialization of Imeglimin.
+The Phase 3 program for Imeglimin in Japan will be initiated during the fourth quarter of 2017.
+This program will be jointly developed with Sumitomo Dainippon Pharma.
+The planned Phase 3 program includes three pivotal studies with approximately 1,100 patients in total.

 ~$4B market with steady growth

 Japan is the second largest diabetes market for major pharmaceutical companies at approximately $4 billion in sales and it is expected to grow to approximately $6 billion in 2020.* The Japanese market is viewed to have favorable market access conditions and has shown a rapid market uptake for new innovative products.
 Past diabetes drugs approved by the Japanese Pharmaceutical and Medical Device Agency (PMDA) were conducted with Phase 3 programs that included approximately 1,000 patients in their trials.
 In Japan, cardiovascular outcome studies are not required for regulatory approval for the treatment of type 2 diabetes.

 *Decision Resources, September 2014

 Targeting First Line Treatment In Japan

 Imeglimin is a first in class clinical drug candidate in Japan.
 If approved by the PMDA, Imeglimin has the potential to become first line treatment in the oral anti-diabetes market.